rollbar/docs/api/items_post.md

         "source": "client",

         // Required: timestamp_ms
-        // When this occurred, as a unix timestamp.
+        // When this occurred, as a unix timestamp in milliseconds.
         "timestamp_ms": 1500413393557,

         // Required: body